 Chemicals such as sulfates and chlorides must be kept away from the vicinity of poured concrete walls as these can cause damage.
 Besides, the walls can also be damaged by exposure to water.

-Also, poured concrete walls generally require structural support to avoid possibilities of any crack.
-Architects stress on engaging skilled contractors for building these walls, as a wave or bulge might develop due to any faulty construction.
+Also, poured concrete walls generally require structural support to avoid the possibility of any cracks.
+Architects stress engaging skilled contractors for building these walls, as a wave or bulge might develop due to faulty construction.

 Limestone